mhoemmen/wg21-proposals/movable-box/movable-box.md

     than a struct holding a reference or pointer (which is already trivially copyable).

+4. Types with external state affecting how they copy:
+    These types might already be trivially copyable.
+    Our proposal would not make their behavior worse.

 We don't presume that these categories cover all possible types.
 However, this analysis increases our confidence that copy-constructibility-from-bytes would not make C++ less safe.